 EthioChicken improves food security and living standards in Ethiopia

-Healthy chickens, jobs and improve income
+Healthy chickens, jobs and improved income

 Finnfund begins to finance EthioChicken, which aims to improve food security and reduce poverty in Ethiopia.
 By producing chicks which will provide eggs and poultry meat, the company supports families to improve their nutrition and livelihood, particularly in rural areas.